Kyoto Koka University ロゴ

 Eligibility Within 30% of international students in each academic year

-In addition, we actively recommend and support students to apply for outside scholarships.
+In addition, we actively recommend and support students in applying for outside scholarships.

 International Students Entrance Examination Outline